 - Advanced analytical skills necessary to solve complex problems and make decisions.

 - Experience working independently, as well as in a team, with minimal direction.

 - Advanced verbal and written communication skills necessary to effectively collaborate in a team environment and present and explain technical information and provide advice to management.

 - Ability to travel as needed.

-- Substantial experience developing and using hydrodynamic simulations to design and interpret high pressure science experiments
+- Experience developing and using hydrodynamic simulations to design and interpret high pressure science experiments

 Qualifications We Desire

 - Experience designing, executing, and analyzing experiments on dynamic compression platforms, especially at major facilities

 - Experience with pyrometry, x-ray and optical imaging, and related techniques.

 - Experience handling hazardous materials and designing experiments around constraints therein.